Offering Industry Placements and Work Experience

-- Provide a talent pipeline to develop and inspire the next generation
+- Provides a talent pipeline to develop and inspire your future workforce

-- Provide an opportunity to support young people to gain the skills employers want
+- Is an opportunity to support learners in gaining the skills employers want

-- Help to bridge the gap between education and employment
+- Helps to bridge the gap between education and employment

 Find out more about our supported internship programmes...